ghi-electronics/duelang-website/software/api/distance.md

 ---

-This function is used when using a distance sensors.
+This function is used when using distance sensors.

 - **Distance.Read(trigger, echo)** - uses ultrasonic sonic sensor to read distance.<br>
 **trigger:** The pin number that is connected to trigger (pulse) signal<br>